Runtime governance engine for AI agents

 10:42:03 decrypt card_pan ✓ ed25519:f48…

-Every decision, every encryption, every decryption — Ed25519-signed in your audit trail.
+Every decision, encryption and unwrap, Ed25519-signed, hash-chained, tamper-evident.
 Exportable in EU AI Act and DORA formats.
-A regulator can verify what your agent saw and what it never touched, field by field, call by call.
+A regulator can verify what the agent saw and what it never touched, field by field, and prove nothing was altered after the fact.

 CONTROL GROUP

-Group your ephemeral agents under a control group policy.
+Group your ephemeral agents under one control policy.
 Configure quotas, budgets, and circuit breakers per group, not per agent.

 payment-agent-prod